NoneShen/Poly-document/new_product/integrate_bridge/launch.md

 <h1 align="center">Launch and Test</h1>

 > [!NOTE]
-> For now, Poly Bridge is deployed by the poly team.
+> For now, `Poly Bridge` is deployed by the poly team.

 ## 1. Environmental Requirements:

-- The computer where poly bridge is deployed needs to have access to the Internet;
+- Make sure your device has got access to the Internet;
-- The computer where poly bridge is deployed needs to have the following software installed: golang>=1.17 and git.
+- Make sure your device has installed and launched: golang>=1.17 and git.

 ## 2. Deploy Bridge Server and Bridge Http
-The poly bridge backend consists of two parts, bridge server and bridge http, which are deployed independently.
+Under the required environment, you can deploy bridge server and bridge http separately to launch your `Poly Bridge`.

 ### Step 1.
 Clone code
+Firstly, you have to clone the core code from the remote repository of polynetwork.
+Run `git bash` in your assigned file and to do so:
 ```bash
 git clone https://github.com/polynetwork/poly-bridge.git
 ```

 ### Step 2.
 Build binaries
+Then build bridge server and bridge http binaries separately via:
 ```bash
 # Compile the bridge server
 go build -o bridge_server -tags testnet/mainnet ./cmd/